campjs/campjs-ix/source/call-for-papers/index.md

 Successful talks in the past have included elements of:

 * The latest developments in the Javascript world
-* Introductions to new frameworks & ideas (ideally which campers can build on through the weekend)
+* Introductions to new frameworks & ideas (ideally which campers can build on through the&nbsp;weekend)
 * New browser technologies and how they work
 * Making art with code (audio, video, games)
 * Your experiences getting stuff done
-* Server-side Javascript tech (NodeJS, serverless, Internet of Things)
+* Server-side Javascript tech (NodeJS, serverless, the cloud)
 * Reflection on the state of the industry
 * How to improve yourself as a developer
 * Virtual & augmented reality
-* Robotics & hardware
+* Hardware, robotics and Internet of Things
 * Infosec & keeping your apps safe
 * Anything else!
 This is your conference!